-- Emmanuel College Application Form A copy of the student's passport must be attached. - 2.
-Application fee of \$75 US - 3.
-Financial Statement: Proof of Financial Support for one year (\$27,530 for 2016-17), minus any awarded scholarship or grant money. - 4.
-TOEFL (Test of English as a Foreign Language) scores if English is not primary language.
+- 1. Emmanuel College Application Form A copy of the student's passport must be attached. - 2.
+Application fee of \$75 US

+3. Financial Statement: Proof of Financial Support for one year (\$29,692 for 2018-19), minus any awarded scholarship or grant money.

+4. TOEFL (Test of English as a Foreign Language) scores if English is not primary language.
 Students may be accepted if they have earned a TOEFL score of 550 or higher on a paper exam; a computer TOEFL score of 213; or an internet based TOEFL exam score of 79-80 or an IELTS score of 6.5 or higher.
-SAT or ACT scores may be submitted in lieu of the TOEFL if the student's primary language is English and must be equivalent to scores required for acceptance of non-international students. - 5.
-Proof of equivalent high school graduation and/or college work through official transcripts.
+SAT or ACT scores may be submitted in lieu of the TOEFL if the student's primary language is English and must be equivalent to scores required for acceptance of non-international students.

+5. Proof of equivalent high school graduation and/or college work through official transcripts.

-International Students must have all transcripts evaluated by an accredited service such as Josef Silny & Associates, (translation@jsilny.org), WES or IEE (International Education Evaluation) or a similar translation service at their own expense.
+International Students must have all transcripts evaluated by an accredited service such as Josef Silny & Associates, (translation@jsilny.org) or IEE (International Education Evaluation) or a similar translation service at their own expense.
+Emmanuel College recommends IEE as the preferred vendor.
 Evaluation must include Date of Graduation and Grade Point Average.